 Brigham Young is one of the most well-known figures in the history of the American West.
 But there are scores of lesser-known facts from his life that range from coining the term “pony express” to getting a bad rap in the Journal of Discourses.
 Similarly, many popular stories about Brigham Young fall into the realm of myth.
 For example, you won’t find his hearse at Disneyland—and he didn’t miraculously leave room in the Salt Lake Temple for elevators.

 Cornerstone content.
-This article is frequently updated—meaning there’s a good chance you’ll find something new.
+This article is frequently updated.

 Brigham Young sometimes acted out his sermons

 Thanks to the shorthand notations of George D. Watt, we have an idea of the church president’s personality during speeches.
 Reporters like Watt often included not only the words of pioneer speakers, but also their body language:

 Watt noted that Brigham Young sometimes acted out what he was saying, pretending to weep when he described people weeping—or searching his pockets when talking about searching for something.
 This is the closest we can get to their actual words.What’s Noteworthy about the 1851 Missionary Journal of George Watt?

 Brigham seemed to purposefully adopt an aggressive tone when speaking in his role as President of the Church.
 Chad Orton refers to it as Brigham’s “pulpit personality,” and admits that Brigham could sometimes be his own worst enemy.
 But there was also another side to Brigham: